From-Later/wwwfromlater/compersia.md

     - tag:
         name: "RESEARCH"
         value: "M. Siu, R. Bolton, U. Vira, A. Alikpala"
-introtext: "Compersia is a mass-polyamory scenario characterized by multi-layered complex structures of transient kinship.
-Communication and ethics innovations empower people to negotiate quality relationships where partners find joy in their partners’ joy.
-Click the headings below to learn more about the future scenario and our process."
+introtext: "Compersia is a speculative future scenario.
+Based on signals of change observed in the world today, it is designed to provoke critical dialogue and inspire new thinking.
+Click the headings below to learn more about the future scenario and the signals of change that informed it."
 ---

+* * *

 ## [ Scenario ]